 Yes, that is a direct quote from "The Princess Bride".
 It is one of my favorite movies of all time.
 I could quote most of that movie easily, but it has been that quote that has been on mind lately.

 We really do take our health for granted.
 We live in this bubble for a long time and believe that we are invincible until one day we aren't.
 It seems like, all of a sudden, we can't walk as much as we used to.
 We get tired a lot more easily.
-We can't breath as well as we used to.
-An extra 30-100 pounds have creeped onto our bodies.
-We are wiped out after a half day of work.
+We can't breathe as well as we used to.
+An extra 30-100 pounds have crept onto our bodies.
+We are wiped out after a half-day of work.

 I decided some time, with some encouragement, to want better for myself.
 I wasn't the only one.
 I had one friend get a wake-up call about her health.
-I have had more than one friend and relative find out they had Type 2 Diabetes and/or have significant thyroid issues.
+I have had friends and relatives find out they had Type 2 Diabetes and/or have significant thyroid issues.
 We have all talked about how hard it is to lose the weight now, eat healthier, and get the right treatment.

 I finally decided to get my breathing fixed and get my allergies under control.
-I have been complaining for years to the doctor that I cannot breath through my nose.
-I have been told it was congestion, allergies, swelling from both those things, and possibly a deviated septum.
-I have been taking allergy medicine year round for almost six years and seasonally before that.
+I have been complaining for years to the doctor that I cannot breathe through my nose.
+I have been told it was congestion, allergies, swelling from both those things and possibly a deviated septum.
+I have been taking allergy medicine year-round for almost six years and seasonally before that.

 My regular doctor did not want to pursue this.
 I find that very disturbing since this has been impacting my life.
 I don't sleep well.
 I am out of breath a lot because I am not a natural mouth breather.
 I always have a lot of sinus pressure.
 I believe it has had an effect on my weight gain/loss.
 However, since the allergy medicine was working on some of the symptoms, they were fine with that.
 I even pursued a sleep study, but I passed the preliminary test (a pulse oxygen machine overnight) with flying colors.